dmorse/pscf/doc/user-man/param.rst

   :ref:`param-finish-sub`          Stop program
   ===============================  ====================================================

+**Common Workflows**

 Several standard types of computation are possible using the blocks listed above:

-   - Iterate: To solve solve SCF equations for a single state point, include all of the listed below sections except the SWEEP and RESPONSE sections.
+   - Iterate: To solve solve the SCF equations for a single state point, include all of the sections above, in the order listed, except SWEEP and RESPONSE sections, which should not appear.
+Also exclude the SOLVENTS section if the system of interest is a polymer melt or a mixture of polymers with no small molecule solvent component.

-   - Sweep: To compute a sequence of different states along a line in parameter space, include both an ITERATE and SWEEP function, but not a RESPONSE section.
-The ITERATE section must precede the SWEEP section, and is used to obtain a solution for the initial choice of parameters.
+   - Sweep: To compute a sequence of different states along a line in parameter space, include all of the sections listed above, in the order listed, except the RESPONSE section.
+The ITERATE section must precede the SWEEP section, and is used to obtain a solution for the initial choice of parameters, which is then used as a starting solution for the rest of the sweep.

    - Response: To compute the self-consistent-field or RPA linear susceptibility of a periodic microstructure, include ITERATE and RESPONSE sections, but do not include a SWEEP section.

-The SOLVENTS section may be omitted for calculations on polymer melts, with no small molecule solvent.
+The SOLVENTS section may always be omitted for calculations on systems that do not contain any small molecule solvent.

 **Miscellaneous Utilities**